 The abandonment spike.
 S&P Global's Voice of the Enterprise survey — 1,006 IT and business professionals across North America and Europe — found that 42% of companies abandoned the majority of their AI initiatives in 2025, up from just 17% the year before.
 Organizations reported scrapping an average of 46% of AI projects between proof of concept and production.

 Gartner's April 2026 survey of 782 infrastructure and operations leaders confirmed the pattern: only 28% of AI use cases fully succeed and meet ROI expectations.
 Twenty percent fail outright.
 The rest stall somewhere between ambition and reality.
+The blunt assessment from Gartner's analysts: leaders "expected too much, too fast" and "assumed AI would immediately automate complex tasks, cut costs, or fix long-standing operational issues."

 And McKinsey's State of AI 2025 report — the survey that 88% of organizations cite as proof that "everyone's using AI" — buried the more useful number: only 6% of those organizations qualify as AI high performers, meaning they can attribute 5% or more of EBIT impact to AI.
 The rest are using AI.
 They just aren't getting anything from it.